HKUDS/VideoRAG/VideoRAG_algorithm/README.md

 And specify the config when creating your VideoRag instance

 ### Jupyter Notebook
-To  test the solution on a single video, just load the notebook in the [notebook folder](VideoRAG/nodebooks) and update the paramters to fit your situation.
+To test on a single video, open [notesbooks/videorag.ipynb](notesbooks/videorag.ipynb) and update the parameters to fit your setup.

 ## 📖 Citation
 If you find this work is helpful to your research, please consider citing our paper: